lab-cosmo/librascal/docs/source/installation.rst

   make dev_doc

-Sphinx and breathe packages are required for building the documentation.
+Sphinx and Breathe packages are required for building the documentation.

 Run Proteus